-How to Write a Personal Trainer CV: Guide with Tips and Examples
+How to Write a Personal Trainer CV: Free Guide with Examples and Template

 A career as a personal trainer in the health and wellness industry can be incredibly rewarding.
-Whether you're a seasoned fitness expert or newly-qualified with little to no work experience, we show you how to write an good CV to get noticed in this competitive field.
+Whether you're a seasoned fitness expert or newly qualified with little to no work experience, we show you how to write a good CV to get noticed in this competitive field.

 There’s a growing demand for fitness professionals in the UK, and this health sector is valued at over £5 billion annually.
 Therefore, it’s crucial to present your skills, qualifications, and expertise using a modern CV to make an impact on employers.